-Natural Treatment of Menstrual Migraines
+Natural Treatment of Hormonal Migraines

 menstrual migraines

-According to a Lancet review, menstrual migraines are more severe than migraines at other times of the cycle.
-They occur then due to prostaglandins, histamine, and the steep decline in estrogen (aka “estrogen withdrawal”) leading up to the period.
+According to a Lancet review, migraines tend to occur during the premenstrual phase due to prostaglandins, histamine, and the steep decline in estrogen (aka “estrogen withdrawal”) leading up to the period.

-Body-identical progesterone can shelter the brain from estrogen withdrawal and reduce the frequency and intensity of menstrual migraines.
+Body-identical progesterone can shelter the brain from that estrogen withdrawal and reduce the frequency and intensity of menstrual migraines.

 The link with high, fluctuating estrogen